rosschapman/play-rct-fns-remotedata/README.md

     1. Creating a finite state machine to manage events and side effects.
 This implementation is the first time I've tried this from scratch, though it's been an idea I've played with in a couple different formats to date.
 Think a reducer with rules.
 This format is based on Harel statecharts which is becoming somewhat of a defacto implementation for the community that is following the leadership of the xState maintainers.

 1. Implementing a view model based on the RemoteData pattern from Elm that maps to the state machine, constraining the UI to a finite set of renders.
 This is something I've wanted to try for a while.
 I think I like it -- at least what the outcome starts to imply.
 You'll notice there is a bit of redundancy across the `Render*` functional components.
 But what you don't see is a scattershot of boolean flags for `isLoading` `isDisabled` `is...` An article from Kent Dodds early last month really encouraged me to think more this way.

+1. Creating a lightweight caching strategy using `LocalStorage`: cache initial nearby results on the first page load and cache all additional searches.
+Currently there is no eviction strategy, watch out!

 1. Writing *some* tests for the GeoService and GeoServiceContainer state machine.
 There's only one of the latter, unfortunately.
 Overall the testing story has to remain a bit impressionistic because I bit off *a lot* to try in this project.
 I've added a Story to the Storybook for the `RemoteDataContainer` -- this serves as a basic smoke acceptance test for that UI behavior.